sumaiyakona/ipa-tool-commands/README.md

 After authenticating in the respective Apple ID, one should be able to download the .ipa file from App Store.

 Step 1: Authenticate by logging into your Apple ID,<br>
-ipatool auth login
+`ipatool auth login`<br>
-Step 2: Search by the basic app name; for example, facebook ipatool search --limit 5 --country US --device-family iPhone --log-level info 'facebook' Step 3: Finally downloading the file by the correct package name! ipatool download --bundle-identifier com.facebook --country US --device-family iPhone --output /Users/mac/Downloads --log-level info –purchase
+Step 2: Search by the basic app name; for example, facebook<br>
+`ipatool search --limit 5 --country US --device-family iPhone --log-level info 'facebook'`<br>
+Step 3: Finally downloading the file by the correct package name!<br>
+`ipatool download --bundle-identifier com.facebook --country US --device-family iPhone --output /Users/mac/Downloads --log-level info –purchase`<br>

 Hope, it was helpful!